 Special Education Needs and Disabilities (SEND)

 We believe that every child at our Academy is unique and special, so we aim to provide a broad and balanced curriculum for all.
-We are committed to developing cultures, policies and practices that are inclusive.
-Systems are in place to identify when children have barriers affecting their learning, followed by specific interventions to help children overcome these barriers.
-This practice of personalising learning applies to all children.
-For academically more able children this means provision of appropriate challenge to develop their particular talents.
-Where children are identified as needing additional support in any aspect, the academy follows the Code of Practice.
+We pride ourselves on our inclusive ethos and are committed to developing cultures, policies and practices that embed this further.
+Systems are in place to ensure early identification of barriers which may impact a child's access to school and learning, we then follow a graduated approach to ensure children access the correct level of support to meet their individual needs and enable them to make progress.
+Where children are identified as needing additional support in any aspect, the academy follows the SEND Code of Practice (2014).
 This ensures that each child’s needs are individually and appropriately catered for, and that any outside agencies are involved in providing guidance and support.

 The key principles of the code of practice are: